supplychainproject/supplychainproject.github.io/README.md

-The Supply Chain Project is an open source community providing standards and tools for verifying supply chains.
-The goal is to allow the delivery of products that are authentic, reliable, tamper-free, secure, certified and licensed.
+The Supply Chain Project is an open source community providing standards and tools for verifying artifacts in a supply chain.
+The goal is to allow the delivery of products and services that are authentic, reliable, tamper-free, secure, certified and licensed.

 ![Supply Chain Project Overview](SupplyChainProjectOverview.png)

+_Job to be Done: As a participant in a supply chain, I can produce and consume trustworthy products and services._

 # Scenarios
+Artifacts are items produced and consumed in a supply chain.
+Artifacts include physical goods, digital goods and certifications.

+The Supply Chain Project allows validating these aspects of any artifact along the supply chain.

-* Identity - a name, producer, version, and unique identifier for an artifact.
+* Identity - the name, producer, version, and unique identifier for the artifact.
-* Authenticity - a cryptographic signature for the producer of an artifact.
-* Materials - a listing of other artifacts used in the creation of an artifact.
+* Materials - the materials used in creating the artifact.
-* Creation - information about the process followed for creating an artifact.
+* Creation - information about the process followed for creating the artifact.
-* License - information that identifies how an artifact can be used.
+* License - intellectual property requirements governing use of the artifact.
-* Integrity - information that allows verifying that a received artifact is free from tampering during transmission.
+* Integrity - information that allows verifying that the artifact has not been tampered with.

 # Concepts